Layton Utah Temple

 Planning and approval phase; site location officially announced on July 15, 2019

 Announcement:1 April 2018

 The Layton Utah Temple is currently in the planning stages.
+Project leaders have begun working with city officials on preliminary plans, and they will begin filing public documents with the City in the coming months.
 No groundbreaking date has been announced.

 The official rendering of the Layton Utah Temple has not yet been publicly released.